angular/angular/aio/content/guide/reactive-forms.md

 </code-example>

-In addition to the `firstName` and `lastName` controls, the `street`, `city`, `state` and `zip` controls are combined into an `address` group.
+In this example, the `address group` combines the current `firstName` and `lastName` controls with the new `street`, `city`, `state` and `zip` controls.
 Even though the `address` `FormGroup` is a child of the overall `profileForm` `FormGroup`, the same rules still apply with value and status changes.
 Changes in status and value from the nested form group will propagate up to the parent form group, maintaining consistency with the overall model.

-### Group the nested form in the template
+### Step 2 - Group the nested form in the template

 After you update the model in the component class, update the template to connect the `FormGroup` instance and its input elements.